Reading time: Less than 3 minutes

 Switch Ginsburg’s phrase “work-life balance” to “write-life balance,” and I think you’ll get the idea.
 Many people who want to become better writers or who aspire to write a book seem to feel that they need to quit their jobs or devote a minimum of four hours a day to the task.

 Nothing is further from the truth.

-My video podcast last week addressed the issue of how writers can find artists to work with.
-See it here and consider subscribing.
+My video podcast last week addressed how to choose between competing great writing ideas.
+Or, see the transcript, and consider subscribing to my YouTube channel.
 If you have a question about writing you’d like me to address, be sure to send it to me by email, Twitter or Skype and I’ll try to answer it in the podcast.

-What do you think about the ideas of being “a little deaf” and “work-life balance”?
+Are you able to be a “little bit deaf” to the writing opinions of others?
 We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by May 31/17, will be put in a draw for a copy of Metaphorically Selling by Anne Miller.
+Anyone who comments on today’s post (or any others) by Sept.
+30/20 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
 Please, scroll down to the comments, directly underneath the “related posts” links, below.
-Note that you don’t have to join the commenting software to post.
+Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.
+It’s easy!